 After some creative shuffling in the six months after Claremont’s departure that saw John Byrne writing dialogue for fully plotted and drawn issues from Whilce Portacio, writer and former stand-up comedian Scott Lobdell took over Uncanny X-Men.
 Lobdell wrote almost every issue from #286-350!
 This 65-issue run makes him the second-longest-running author of Uncanny.

-At one point there are four major crossovers in under two years – X-Cutioner’s Song, Fatal Attractions, Phalanx Covenant, and Age of Apocalypse!
+This ten-year run included more then 20 different events, direct crossovers, or runs with informal crossovers with X-Men (1991).
+At one point there are five major crossovers in under two years – X-Cutioner’s Song, Fatal Attractions, BloodTies, Phalanx Covenant, and LegionQuest leading into Age of Apocalypse!

 The reigns of the title changed hands several times in that post-Onslaught period, including a well-loved 16-issue run by Steven T. Seagle, Alan Davis taking over scripting duties, and a return by Lobdell to close out the era.
 Even Claremont himself makes a brief, disastrous return to the title!